davebraze/david-braze/content/post/what-is-a-phoneme/index.md

 quite that simple, but close enough for present purposes.)

-The *light* ell of "like" and the *dark* ell of "milk" are noticeably different speech sounds and they are produced with different, albeit similar, tongue movements.
+The *light* ell of "like" and the *dark* ell of "milk" are noticeably different speech sounds and they are produced with different, although similar, tongue movements.
 You can, if you choose, easily pronounce the word "milk", or "call", while keeping the tip of your tongue tucked firmly behind your bottom front teeth, to keep your tongue tip from touching the alveolar ridge.
 But if you try the same thing with the word "like", its ell sound will be noticeably defective.
 (Go ahead.
 Give it a try.)
-The light ell and the dark ell are different phones (different speech sounds) but English speakers treat them as belonging to the same category of speech sounds, the same phoneme.
-They both count as ells.
+The light ell and the dark ell are different phones (different speech sounds), but English speakers treat them as belonging to the same category of speech sound, the same phoneme.
+They are both ells.

 In fact, when the need arises, linguists will use a more detailed transcription to represent the phones that occur in a word, instead of